justin-n/rin/README.md

 #### Other Information

-It can be compiled in the same directory as all the files with this command:
+rin can be compiled in the project root directory with this command:

     g++ -static -o rin src\*.cpp -lshlwapi

-Currently using g++ version 8.1.0 compiled on Windows 10
+Currently compiling on Windows 10 with g++ version 8.1.0.